| On Camps and Memory

 now.
 And just now some felt guilty and erected memorial boards.

+Interesting enough – did they wash their hands thereafter?
 The camps were born just four months after the great people’s victory.

 More precisely, in January 1945.
 By decree issued “in the name of